cfpb-sandbox/design-system/docs/components/heroes.md

                   }
               </style>
           </section>
+    variation_group_description: ''
 usage: >+
   #### Content guidelines

-  Hero content should serve to orient the user and communicate the primary goal of the page.
-Copy should be succinct and engaging, reflecting the voice and tone of the CFPB.
+  Hero content should orient the user and communicate the primary goal of the page.

-  #### Purpose

 Write hero copy from the user’s perspective.

   * Orient the user: "Is this page what I was looking for?"